home-assistant/addons/git_pull/DOCS.md

 #### Option: `github_action.username` (required)

-Github username of the owner of the repository that have GitHub action to be checked.
-You can check this in the url of the Github repository: `https://github.com/username/repository`.
+GitHub username of the owner of the repository that have GitHub action to be checked.
+You can check this in the url of the GitHub repository: `https://github.com/username/repository`.

 #### Option: `github_action.repository` (required)

-Github repository name that have Github action to be checked.
-You can check this in the url of the Github repository: `https://github.com/username/repository`.
+GitHub repository name that have GitHub action to be checked.
+You can check this in the url of the GitHub repository: `https://github.com/username/repository`.

 #### Option: `github_action.token` (optional)

-Github token with scope `repo:read`.
+GitHub token with scope `repo:read`.
 Provide this if the repository specified in the two above options is private.

 #### Option: `github_action.action_name` (optional)

-Github action name.
-Provide this if the repository that you provided (`github_action.username/github_action.repository`) has more than one Github Action.
+GitHub action name.
+Provide this if the repository that you provided (`github_action.username/github_action.repository`) has more than one GitHub Action.

 ## Support